scientific-python/cookie/README.md

 4. [poetry][]: An all-in-one solution to pure Python projects.
 Replaces setuptools, venv/pipenv, pip, wheel, and twine.
 Higher learning curve, but is all-in-one.
+5. [flit621][flit]: Flit, but with PEP 621 style configuration (hidden feature).
+6. [trampolim][]: A modern PEP 621 builder with support for tasks, allowing arbitrary Python to run during the build process if needed.

 #### To use: